dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

    }
    ```

-    > [!Note]
+   >Note:
    >
    >- The license string here grants a time-limited free trial which requires network connection to work.
    >- You can request for a 30-day trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=mrz&utm_source=docs&package=android" target="_blank">Trial License link</a>.

 ### Initialize the Camera Module